jsbakker/Cocoatainer/README.md

 # README #

 Welcome to the Cocoatainer project.
-This project is aimed at providing Objective-C developers with an iOS framework for [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) / [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control).
+This project is aimed at providing Objective-C (and Swift) developers with an iOS framework for [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) / [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control).

 Cocoatainer provides an IoC container with constructor injection.
 What makes it different is that it supports registering components either by abstract (protocol) or by concrete type (class), although there is also a strict, abstract-only version as well.
 The container also supports: